PhotoVision/PhotoVision.github.io/_pv-markup/rush-policy.md

 # Rush Policy

 High-quality scans + speedy turnarounds are our jam!
 We are pleased to offer rush processing when our [film service times]({{ site.baseurl}}/service-times)) exceed a photographer's urgent time frame.

 All rush orders subject to lab availability.
 Turnaround times are in business days **starting the first business day after** your order is received.
 To maintain consistency, partial job rushes are unavailable.
+To request a rush, please make a note under Special Instructions on your [order form]({{ site.baseurl }}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf) and note the applicable charge below, based on date of request:

 | **April 1 – December 10** | **1 business day turnaround** | **2 business day turnaround** | **3 business day turnaround** |